tomcl/HowToUseGitTJWC/README.md

 * If you don't have one obtain a Github id from [Github](https://github.com/).
 * If you have an organisational Github licence (e.g. `ImperialCollege`), allowing private repositories, add the organisation to your id as described [here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/).
 Imperial College staff and students should add `ImperialCollege organisation` so that they can create private repositories when needed.
 After adding the organisation to your account, you will be able to choose either standard public-access Github, or organisation-based (allowed private) Github.
 * Before getting started download and install - for your platform - [git](https://git-scm.com/) and [Github desktop](https://desktop.github.com/).
+* Every github repo needs a file [.gitignore](#.gitignore) that specifies which file extensions don't get put in the repo.
+It can be a bit more complex - e.g. specifiy whole subdirectories that don't get stored.
+Git is meant to track source changes.
+If it also tracks all the build files your compiler generates the size of the repo will be 1000X larger than it should be.
+You can usually inherit .gitignore files from a repo you are cloning, or find an open source repo using the same tool set and copy its .gitignore.
+You need to get .gitignore right before you first compile your code, otherwise build output will get committed and then is sticky even if you add a .gitignore later.
 * If you want an operational guide follow bullet points in [Guide](#guide) below.
 Otherwise read linearly - you'll get to it soon.
 * Please star this repo if it is useful and provide feedback by creating issues so it can be improved.

 ## Centralised Workflow: Cloning a Cloud Repository with Write Access